-E-mail users shall not give the impression that they are representing, giving opinions or otherwise making statements on behalf of the University or any unit of the University unless expressly authorized to do so.
+Email users shall not give the impression that they are representing, giving opinions, or otherwise making statements on behalf of the University or any unit of the University unless expressly authorized to do so.
 Where appropriate, the following explicit disclaimer shall be included: "The opinions or statements expressed herein are my own and should not be taken as a position, opinion or endorsement by University of Mount Union."

-Restriction of E-Mail Privileges in Response to Resource Limitations, Administrative Procedures, or Policy Violations The Office of Information Technology of Mount Union sets the amount of disk space available for mailboxes and file space.
-The Office of Information Technology will announce the limits on an annual basis.
-On occasion it may become necessary for IT to impose additional limitations on the use of e-mail due to technical necessities or to require purges of information stored on the University servers to preserve the integrity of the system.
-Users are advised to implement a data recovery plan, for example storing files on a DVDs, CDs or making paper copies, as well as regularly archiving their e-mail messages.
+Restriction of Email Privileges in Response to Resource Limitations, Administrative Procedures, or Policy Violations

+The Office of Information Technology of Mount Union sets the amount of disk space available for mailboxes and file space in conjunction with licensing agreements.
+On occasion it may become necessary for IT to impose additional limitations on the use of email due to technical necessities or to require purges of information stored on the University servers to preserve the integrity of the system.
+Users are advised to implement a data recovery plan, for example storing files on a backup hard drive or making paper copies, as well as regularly archiving their email messages.